Theater Management Director / Lecturer

 - Theater Management

 Sue Kessler is a New York based theater artist and producer.
 After attending Skidmore College, she became a member of the experimental theater company, Fovea Floods, and served as Company Manager for five years.
 In addition to her producing credits with the company, Sue also performed, directed, and composed music throughout Fovea Floods’ ten year career.

 In 2007, Sue co-founded The Bushwick Starr theater in Brooklyn, NY and helped transform it from a humble rehearsal loft into an Obie award-winning off Broadway venue that the New York Times heralds as a “boldly experimental home for artists” and Time Out NY calls “One of New York’s best-curated venues… Brooklyn’s hottest incubator”.
-As Executive Director for the Starr, Sue strives to bring some of the most exciting contemporary performance artists to the stage in the vibrant community of Bushwick.
-Notable productions include: [PORTO] by Kate Benson, Miles for Mary by The Mad Ones, I’ll Never Love Again by Clare Barron, Ghost Quartet by Dave Malloy, RoosevElvis by The TEAM, Blood Play by The Debate Society, and In the Pony Palace / FOOTBALL by Half Straddle.
+As Creative Director for the Starr, Sue strives to bring some of the most exciting contemporary performance artists to the stage in the vibrant community of Bushwick.
+Notable productions include: Suicide Forest by Kristine Haruna Lee, Animal Wisdom by Heather Christian, Miles for Mary by The Mad Ones, I’ll Never Love Again by Clare Barron, Ghost Quartet by Dave Malloy, RoosevElvis by The TEAM, and Blood Play by The Debate Society.
 The Starr is a thriving cultural institution rooted in its founding mission to nurture artists in creating their most ground-breaking work, while also exemplifying the idea that affordable, equal access art can obliterate boundaries of class and cultural divides, and that live theater is essential in preserving our generation’s ability to connect, engage, and participate in the present moment.